ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A Presenter MUST review the Evidence produced by an Attester for fitness prior to distribution.

 A Presenter MUST NOT disclose Evidence if it contains information it cannot parse.
-This restriction applies to entity types and claim types.
+This restriction applies to element types and claim types.
 This is to ensure that the information provided by the Attester can be evaluated by the Presenter.

-A Presenter MUST NOT disclose Evidence if it contains entities others than the ones that were requested of the Attester.
-This is to ensure that only the selected entities are exposed to the Verifier.
+A Presenter MUST NOT disclose Evidence if it contains elements others than the ones that were requested of the Attester.
+This is to ensure that only the selected elements are exposed to the Verifier.
+M

-A Presenter MUST NOT disclose Evidence if it contains an entity with a claim that was not requested of the Attester.
+A Presenter MUST NOT disclose Evidence if it contains an element with a claim that was not requested of the Attester.
 This is to ensure that only the selected information is disclosed to the Verifier.